bgoonz/docs-collection/github/rest/reference/rate-limit.md

 ---
 title: Rate limit
-intro: 'With the Rate Limit API, you can check the current rate limit status of various REST APIs.'
+intro: "With the Rate Limit API, you can check the current rate limit status of various REST APIs."
 redirect_from:
   - /v3/rate_limit
   - /v3/rate-limit
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - API
 miniTocMaxHeadingLevel: 3